 Probably the most common and practical method is to use tote plastic containers.
 Drill some holes in the bottom, add a spigot tap and you’re set.
 Wood is an excellent material for a DIY worm bin.

-I don’t recommend using styrofoam or polystyrene boxes as it wont last.
+I don’t recommend using styrofoam or polystyrene boxes as a DIY worm bin as it wont last.

-If you’re a novice with how to start a worm farm, some accessories will help you along the way:
+If you’re a novice with how to start a worm farm, some worm farm supplies and accessories will help you along the way:

 - a pH meter to check acidity levels